mbabynames search ✿

 Saoirse Maeve

-"noble and strong" (Saoirse) meets "intoxicating" (Maeve).
+"freedom" (Saoirse) meets "intoxicating" (Maeve).
 The combination reads as complete.
 Neither name overshadows the other.
 One syllable each.
 The full name has a clipped, confident rhythm.

 Bold contrast